BoraComert/Bora-DSA210-Project/README.md

-# Tourism in Istanbul: Influence of Tourists Home Climates
+# Tourism in Istanbul: Influence of  Climates

 ## Objective